 Short Course - Cheese Science & Technology

-The course is part-funded by Taste4Success Skillnet (see Course fee section below)
+The course will take place in UCC on 1st, 2nd and 3rd February 2023.
+It is part-funded by Taste4Success Skillnet (see Course fee section below)

 This intensive course will provide participants with knowledge of the principles of the science of cheese manufacture and ripening in addition to covering yield efficiency, processed cheese, cheese as an ingredient, and the acceleration and control of ripening.
 This course will span the range from introductory to advanced topics.